Many Sections

 The Bottom Line

 The number of sections in an SDS isn’t a metric of quality; relevance, clarity, and compliance are.
-So naturally, by asking the right questions—Do we need this?
-Does it protect someone?—you can trim the excess and keep only what truly matters.
+Does it protect someone?By asking the right questions—*Do we need this? *—you can trim the excess and keep only what truly matters.

 Conclusion